-Barnbougle Dunes, a traditional links course on Tasmania's north coast, was created in the Scottish style with undulating fairways overlooking Bass Strait.
+A traditional links course, Barnbougle Dunes on Tasmania's north coast was created in the Scottish style with undulating fairways overlooking Bass Strait.
 Ranked as Australia's number 1 public golf course, the breathtaking landscape mirrors the wild coastal links courses of Scotland and Ireland.

 Right next door is Barnbougle Lost Farm that features a quirky 20 holes with greens dispersed amongst the dunes and along the coastline.
 The routing of the course is diverse and offers an exciting challenge for golfers of all abilities.